 We are very keen to enable our students to gain purposeful lives as adults, both by caring for this important little farm and by selling good quality products.
 Our aim is for them to be engaged in learning to make products that they enjoy and that others would like to buy.
 Gradually the range has extended, always with the emphasis on skill development and quality.
 We sell in our shop what they help to produce:

-- Woodwork: benches, bee houses, plant supports, planters and stools
+- Woodwork: bee houses, planters and bird houses

-- Rural craft: cushions, baskets, cards, coasters, tea towels and mugs
+- Rural craft: greetings cards, notelets, coasters, table mats, tea towels and mugs

 Other places where we sell our products

-We’ve now made and sold over 100 bee houses, increasing our income and providing excellent work opportunities to all the students.
+We’ve now made and sold over 200 bee houses, increasing our income and providing excellent work opportunities to all the students.
 This includes gathering and lopping branches, constructing and painting the exterior and drilling and filling to complete the bee house.
-We hope to have made 200 by the end of the year (at the rate of 5 a week).